Whole grain mustard is a staple in my fridge and my kitchen.

 As explained earlier, there are generally speaking 2 main different French mustard variations from Dijon one being the grainy mustard and the secondly the specialized smooth yellow ground mustard which is widely known as French mustard globally.

-What is the difference between ground French Dijon mustard and any other French ground mustard?
+Ground French Dijon mustard VS any other French mustard?
 What is mustard made of?

 Types of mustard